-Publications of Jacob Tonson II
+Publications of Jacob Tonson the Younger

 Note: The following printer, bookseller, or publisher lists are works in progress.
 They are generated from title page imprints and may reproduce false and misleading attributions or contain errors.